scodes73/RK62_Tri-Nethra/README.md

 # Tri-Nethra

+TriNethra is a comprehensive and intelligent virtual assistant that helps to make users' cyber life more secure and safe.

 We kindly *request* the evaluators to refer the documentation .

 __Note that You can visit the https://trinethra73.herokuapp.com/ to test the deployed version of the Whole Chat Bot__